oemden/Enable-TRIM-10104plus/readme.md

 1. Apple Warns you that you enable TRIM at your own risks !
 And you shoudl BACKUP your DATAS before running thw script or pkg.
 1. The system will reboot with no warning once done !
 SO BEWARE if you deploy this with munki or ARD also note Payload free pkg does not leave receipts so it may run in loop if used with munki until you add preflight scripts to check if TRIM is already enabled...

-##TODOs

-Check if TRIM is allready enabled with preflight script !!!